 Kindergarten Readiness Assessment for Teachers

-At the beginning of each school year, children in public school kindergarten programs will be assessed using Ohio’s Kindergarten Readiness Assessment.
+At the beginning of each school year, children in public school kindergarten programs are assessed using Ohio’s Kindergarten Readiness Assessment Revised (KRA-R).
 This assessment includes ways for teachers to measure a child’s readiness for engaging with kindergarten instruction while aligned to Ohio's Early Learning and Development Standards.
 The results of the assessment provide a starting point for each child and do not prohibit any child from entering kindergarten.
 The KRA-R should not be administered to children retained in kindergarten.

 The Language and Literacy portion of the Kindergarten Readiness Assessment can be used to meet the reading diagnostic assessment requirement of the Third Grade Reading Guarantee.
 To meet the diagnostic requirement, teachers must complete the Language and Literacy portion by Nov.
 1.